whatisyourusernamepixel/whatisyourusernamepixel.github.io/README.md

 Simple webpage with advice on getting better sleep.
 Straightforward CSS, simple JS functions like dark mode button or popup that shows up after 30 seconds

-Kind of responsive.No templates used -- each .html file needs to be edited separately
+Kind of responsive.
+No templates used -- each .html file needs to be edited separately

 ## How to deploy a site